kodlian/Eki/README.md

 }
 ```

-You can send multiple blocks to a queue by using chaining:
+You can send multiple blocks to a queue:
 ```swift
 Queue.Utility <<< {
 	// Block 1